Precision Inflationary Predictions: Impact of Accurate End-of-Inflation Dynamics: Introduction

+This article is organized as follows.
+In Sec.~\ref{sec: gen-eq}, we introduce the inflationary model and the corresponding background dynamics, including the slow-roll conditions and the associated approximations.
+Sec.~\ref{sec: reheating} presents the quantitative reheating analysis that connects inflationary perturbations to observable constraints, where the Starobinsky model is examined as a representative example using leading-order slow-roll expressions.
+In Sec.~\ref{sec: improvement}, we implement corrections to the inflationary dynamics and assess their impact on theoretical predictions and reheating constraints.
+Our conclusions are summarized in Sec.~\ref{sec:conclu}.

-A brief explanation about some terms and symbols we'll be using.
-In our work, we use natural units where $\hbar = c = k_B = 1$.
-We also define the reduced Planck mass as $M_{\rm pl} \equiv (8 \pi G)^{-1/2} = 1$.
-The metric signature we use is $(-, +, +, +)$.
-Greek indices are contracted with the metric tensor $g_{\mu \nu}$, while Latin indices will be contracted with the Kronecker delta $\delta_{i j}$.
-We use symbols $\partial$ and $\nabla$ for partial and covariant derivatives, respectively.
-Additionally, the dots and primes above symbols represent derivatives for cosmic and conformal time, respectively, related to the Friedmann-Lema\^{\i}tre-Robertson-Walker (FLRW) line-element.
+Throughout this work, we employ natural units with $\hbar = c = k_B = 1$ and set the reduced Planck mass to $M_{\rm pl} \equiv (8\pi G)^{-1/2} = 1$.
+The metric signature is $(-,+,+,+)$, Greek indices are contracted with the spacetime metric $g_{\mu\nu}$, and Latin indices with the Kronecker delta $\delta_{ij}$.
+We denote partial and covariant derivatives by $\partial$ and $\nabla$, respectively, while overdots and primes represent derivatives with respect to cosmic and conformal time in the Friedmann--Lema\^{\i}tre--Robertson--Walker background.